 - Patients at the end-of-life will be permitted to have two visitors at the same time, with the ability to swap or exchange visitors at 60-minute intervals throughout the day.
 End of life visitation may be different on some floors; please ask a nurse about the policy on the floor you’re planning to visit.

 - Patients who are undergoing outpatient infusions, such as chemotherapy, are allowed to have one visitor in the infusion setting.
 We are not able to permit visitors for patients receiving radiation therapy, and all diagnostic services.

-- Approved visitors will be permitted to stay with the patient during the pre-procedure period and may rejoin the patient at the time of discharge.
+- At Memorial Hospital, approved visitors will be permitted to stay with the patient during the pre-procedure period and may rejoin the patient at the time of discharge.
 Visitors must exit the building while the patient is undergoing the procedure and during the recovery period.
 Visitors are not allowed in the Post-Anesthesia Care Unit (PACU).

-- Patients with an appointment with their doctor, advanced practice provider (nurse practitioner or physician assistant), or clinic nurse will be allowed to have one person accompany them during their appointment.
+- Patients who have an appointment with their doctor, nurse practitioner, physician assistant, or clinic nurse will be allowed to have one person accompany them during their appointment.

 - If the patient has other appointments that day where visitors are not allowed, visitors must exit the building as directed by staff.